apache/drill/_docs/develop-custom-functions/025-tutorial-develop-a-simple-function.md

 ```
 ----------

-## Step 2: Implement the function template
+## Step 2: Add annotations to the function template

-In the @FunctionTemplate declaration, add the following annotations:
+To start implementing the DrillSimpleFunc interface, add the following annotations to the @FunctionTemplate declaration:

 * Name of the custom function
   `name="mask"`